AndreRijo/potiondb-vldb-configs-rep/README.md

 - [DockerManager](https://github.com/AndreRijo/DockerManager)

 This repository acts as the storage for all of the configurations used to evaluate PotionDB during the production of our Eurosys submission.
-It contains configuration files for botth PotionDB, TPC-H Client and DockerManager.
+It contains configuration files for both PotionDB, TPC-H Client and DockerManager.